Katoikos.eu

-Katoikos.eu is a web-based magazine with a newspaper format.
+Katoikos.world, previously Katoikos.eu is a web-based magazine with a newspaper format.
 It provides commentary, analysis and cartoons on international affairs from a European and cosmopolitan perspective.

 It was launched in 2014.
 According to its founders, the goal is to reach normal citizens across Europe, get them interested in European affairs in the largest possible sense, and encourage them to engage in horizontal dialogue.

 Name

 The publication's title derives from the Greek word katoikos, which means resident or inhabitant, in this case of the EU.

 Organisation

 Katoikos.eu was launched in 2014 by José-Luis Herrero and Georgios Kostakos as a Madrid-based private company (Katoikos SL).
 Until October 2016, it had two parallel editions, one in English and one in Spanish.
 Since then it is published only in English, with occasional articles in other European languages, including Spanish, French and German.
 The publication claims financial independence, also from the EU institutions.